 The inside of the mouth is normally lined with a special type of skin (mucosa) that is smooth and coral pink in color.
 Any alteration in this appearance could be a warning sign for a pathological process.
 The most serious of these is oral cancer.
 The following can be signs at the beginning of a pathological process or cancerous growth:

 - Reddish patches (erythroplasia) or whitish patches (leukoplakia) in the mouth

 - A sore that fails to heal and bleeds easily

 - A lump or thickening on the skin lining the inside of the mouth

-We recommend performing an oral cancer self-examination monthly and remember that your mouth is one of your body’s most important warning systems.
-Do not ignore suspicious lumps or sores and please contact us so we may help you or explore our oral procedures page to see what we can offer if you do need an oral pathology examination or other service performed on your mouth.
+We would recommend performing an oral cancer self-examination monthly.
+Remember that your mouth is one of your body’s most important warning systems.
+Do not ignore suspicious lumps or sores.
+Please contact us so we can assist you with any questions or concerns.